klaytn/klaytn-docs/docs/smart-contract/deploy-guide.md

 - If the contract is successfully deployed, you will see the corresponding transaction receipt and detailed result in the terminal.

 - You can interact with the contract by clicking on the function buttons.
 The functions are represented in different colors. `constant` or `pure` functions in Solidity have blue bottons (`greet` in the example) and do not create a new transaction, so they don't cost any gas.
-Red buttons (`kill` in the example) represent `payable` functions that change the state on the blockchain, consumes gas and can accept value.
+Red buttons (`kill` in the example) represent `payable` functions that change the state on the blockchain, consume gas and can accept value.
 Orange buttons are for `non-payable` functions that change the contract state but do NOT accept a value.

 ![](img/deploy-with-ide/06_deployment_functions.png)